-Functional genomics experiments provide large amount of biological data.
-These are large-scale, high-throughput assays based on sequencing.
-Although they aim at answering questions related to genomic activities such as gene expression, TF binding or 3D organization of genome, public sharing of sequencing data from these experiments can lead to recovery of genotype information and in turn raise privacy concerns.
-However, the systematic quantification of private information content of the functional genomics BAM files and open access to such data without comprimising individuals' identity have not been well studied.
-Current policies regarding to public sharing of functional genomics BAM files are ad-hoc.
-The experiments that require high depth of sequencing such as Hi-C and sometimes RNA-Seq are considered to be private, while relatively low depth BAM files such as those from ChIP-Seq are often shared publicly.
-In this study, we derived information theory based measures to systematically quantify the sensitive information leakage in the BAM files of functional genomics experiments in low and high depth experiments.
+Functional genomics experiments using large-scale, high-throughput, sequencing-based assays provide a large amount of biological data.
+Although these experiments aim to answer questions related to genomic activities such as gene expression, TF binding, or the 3D organization of the genome, public sharing of sequencing data from these experiments can lead to recovery of genotype information and, in turn, raise privacy concerns.
+The systematic quantification of private information content of the functional genomics BAM files and open access to such data without compromising individuals identity have not been well studied.
+Current policies regarding public sharing of functional genomics BAM files are ad-hoc.
+The experiments that require a high depth of sequencing such as Hi-C and sometimes RNA-Seq are considered to be private, whereas relatively low-depth BAM files such as those from ChIP-Seq are often shared publicly.
+In this study, we derived information theory-based measures to systematically quantify the sensitive information leakage in the BAM files of functional genomics experiments in low- and high-depth experiments.

-Instantiation of linking attacks by genotyping of partial or complete functional genomics data showed that even at low coverages of low depth experiments such as ChIP-Seq, linking individuals to the databases can be done without error.
-When we compare the linking accuracy to the false discovery rate, we found that it is easier to link individuals to the databases than genotyping them accurately using functional genomics experiments.
-The implication is that noisy quasi-identifers, i.e bad quality SNP calling, can be used to link the data to the high quality genotypes.
-For example, according to our calculations, reads from singel-cell RNA-Seq data carry the most amount of noise.
-This is likely due to the bias towards expressed genes in such small amount of cells, mapping issues of splice sites, false positives from RNA editing sites and amplification bias.
-However, the noisy genotypes called from small amount of cells, even when the number of reads are only a million, are quasy-identifiers that result in very high linking accuracy.
-This is worrisome in terms of biomedical data sharing as the number of individuals in genotype databases is increasing exponentially with the decrasing cost of sequencing.
-Furthermore, rich information about an individual's identity and his/her sensitive phenotypes can also be inferred by combining the reads from low depth functional genomics experiments and through genotype imputation.
+Instantiation of linking attacks by genotyping of partial or complete functional genomics data showed that even at low coverage of low-depth experiments such as ChIP-Seq, linking individuals to the databases can be done without error.
+When we compared the linking accuracy to the false discovery rate, we found that it is easier to link individuals to the databases than genotyping them accurately using functional genomics experiments.
+The implication is that noisy quasi-identifiers (i.e., low-quality SNP calling) can be used to link the data to the high-quality genotypes.
+For example, according to our calculations, reads from single-cell RNA-Seq data carry the largest amount of noise.
+This is likely due to the bias towards expressed genes in such small amounts of cells, mapping issues of splice sites, false positives from RNA editing sites, and amplification bias.
+However, the noisy genotypes called from a small amount of cells, even when the number of reads is only a million, are quasi-identifiers that result in very high linking accuracy.
+This is worrisome in terms of biomedical data sharing as the number of individuals in genotype databases is increasing exponentially with the decreasing cost of sequencing.
+Furthermore, rich information about an individuals identity and his/her sensitive phenotypes can also be inferred by combining the reads from low-depth functional genomics experiments and through genotype imputation.